blackmann/compa/README.md

 - Semester timetables
 - Resources from past semesters

-For continuing students, it's just as hard to track where documents or class notes are when conversations are strewn across multiple platforms.
+For continuing students, it's just as hard to find documents or class notes when conversations are scattered across multiple platforms.

-Being a student is hard enough, that's why Compa aims to be _resource-central_ for higher education institutions and save you from one source of stress.
+Being a student is hard enough, that's why Compa aims to be the go-to resource for higher education institutions and save you from one source of stress.

-As continuing students, keeping up with any of these is scattered across multiple platforms.
-Compa aims to offer a cohesive experience for all of these.

 Your open, compact, companion and compass.
 That is _Compa_.